kafka-rust/kafka-rust/README.md

 As usually with open source, don't hesitate to fork the repo and submit a pull requests if you see something to be changed.
-We'll be happy see the `kafka-rust` improving over time.
+We'll be happy see `kafka-rust` improving over time.

 ### [Creating a topic] (https://kafka.apache.org/08/quickstart.html)